Rip current: Visible characteristics

 These characteristics are helpful in learning to recognize and understand the nature of rip currents.
-Learning these signs can enable a person to recognize the presence and position of rips before entering the water.
+Learning these signs can enable a person to recognize the presence and position of rips before entering the water, which is an important skill as studies show the majority of people are unable to identify a rip current and therefore unable to identify safe places to swim.

 In the United States, some beaches have signs created by the National Oceanic and Atmospheric Administration (NOAA) and United States Lifesaving Association, explaining what a rip current is and how to escape one.
 These signs are titled, "Rip Currents; Break the Grip of the Rip".
 Two of these signs are shown in the image at the top of this article.
-Beachgoers can also get information from lifeguards, who are always watching for rip currents, and who will move their safety flags so that swimmers can avoid rips.
+Beachgoers can get information from lifeguards, who are always watching for rip currents, and who will move their safety flags so that swimmers can avoid rips.

 Danger to swimmers

 Rip currents are a potential source of danger for people in shallow water with breaking waves, whether this is in seas, oceans or large lakes.
 Rip currents are the proximate cause of 80% of rescues carried out by beach lifeguards.